javiccano/machine-learning-classifiers-dimensionality-reduction-and-applications-in-satellite-imagery/README.md

 On the feature extraction side, several linear, non-linear, supervised and non-supervised feature extraction techniques are used.
-First, in terms of linear multivariate analysis methods, the performance of the Principal Component Analysis (PCA), Partial Least Squares (PLS), Canonical Correlation Analysis (CCA), and Linear Discriminant Analysis (LDA) algorithms are studied.
+First, in terms of linear multivariate analysis methods, the performance of the Principal Component Analysis (PCA), Partial Least Squares (PLS), Canonical Correlation Analysis (CCA), and Linear Discriminant Analysis (LDA) algorithms is studied.
 After that, non-linear feature extraction techniques based on kernel methods such as Kernel Principal Component Analysis (KPCA), Kernel Partial Least Squares (KPLS), and Kernel Canonical Correlation Analysis (KCCA) are analyzed.